shruthi-beep/aws-devops-zero-to-hero/day-14/README.md

 ## Set Up GitHub Repository

-The first step in our CI journey is to set up a GitHub repository to store our Python application's source code.
+The first step is to set up a GitHub repository to store our Python application's source code.
 If you already have a repository, feel free to skip this step.
 Otherwise, let's create a new repository on GitHub by following these steps:

 - Go to github.com and sign in to your account.
 - Click on the "+" button in the top-right corner and select "New repository."